 - VMware Workspace ONE® UEM

 - You can use Workspace ONE UEM to manage the Microsoft Windows 10 dedicated VDI desktops provisioned by your Horizon Cloud pods.
-See Using Workspace ONE UEM and Your Dedicated VDI Desktops.
+For details, see VMware Workspace ONE UEM Documentation.

 - VMware Workspace ONE® Assist™ for Horizon®